-To understand the effects of pharmacological and genetic interventions on nociception transduction, we collected three distinct datasets.
-In the first, the stimulus was applied to wild-type worms (N2).
-In the second, the wild-type worms were pre-treated with an ibuprofen solution (see Materials and Methods).
-In the third, we applied the stimulus to an untreated triple mutant (ocr-2(ak47) osm-9(ky10) IV; ocr-1(ak46)).
+unclear, we refer to this as an analgesic-like treatment throughout the paper.
+In the third, we applied the stimulus to an untreated triple mutant (ocr-2(ak47) osm-9(ky10) IV; ocr-1(ak46)), which is widely used in C. elegans nociception studies; it has one of the strongest effects on reduction of heat-evoked nociceptive response [38].
 Hereafter we refer to these datasets as "control", "ibuprofen", and "mutant", respectively.
+We chose not to explore hyperalgesic treatments for this study.
 We collectively refer to ibuprofen and mutant worms as "treated" worms.
-Forward motion in all three data sets was similar (typical forward velocity of 13 ± 9 , 9 ± 7 , 13 ± 10 pixel/s respectively, where the error denoted the standard deviation of the velocity distribution), so that there are no drastic defects in motility.
+Forward motion in all three data sets was similar (typical forward velocity of $13 \pm 9$ , $9 \pm 7$ , $13 \pm 10$ pixel/s respectively, where the error denoted the standard deviation of the velocity distribution), so that there are no drastic defects in motility.

-Statistical model of the nociception
+Statistical model of the heat-evoked escape